Holistic Hormonal Healthcare in the East of England

 Specialist in Menopause & Premenstrual Disorders

 Dr Hannah Short is a General Practitioner and accredited Specialist in Menopause & Premenstrual Disorders recognised by The British Menopause Society (BMS), The International Association for Premenstrual Disorders (IAPMD) and The National Association for Premenstrual Syndromes (NAPS).

 After obtaining her undergraduate degree in Human Sciences from the University of Oxford, she completed her medical training at the University of Cambridge and qualified in 2009.
 She achieved Membership of The Royal College of General Practitioners (MRCGP) in

 In December 2018 Hannah was awarded the BMS/FSRH Advanced Certificate in Menopause Care.
 This enables her to receive external referrals and to lead a menopause service, both within the National Health Service (NHS) and the private sector.

-Former Associate Editor for the BMS journal Post Reproductive Health and committee member of The Primary Care Women’s Health Forum (PCWHF), Hannah is currently a member of the IAPMD Surgical Menopause Advisory Committee and provides voluntary medical support for The Daisy Network.
+Former Associate Editor for the BMS journal Post Reproductive Health and committee member of The Primary Care Women’s Health Forum (PCWHF), Hannah is currently a member of IAPMD Clinical Advisory Board (CAB) and their Surgical Menopause Advisory Committee.
+She is an ambassador for the The Daisy Network.

 Hannah has a keen interest in the role of plant-based nutrition in health and disease, in particular, the association between the gut microbiome and oestrogen metabolism.
 She is a member of Plant-Based Health Professionals UK and The British Society of Lifestyle Medicine.